types of paint

 Reinforced Masonry Paint

-The matrix below shows you what type of masonry paint works on each surface.
-The matrix also covers recommended drying time, paint thinners, the number of coats and the expected coverage of each paint type.
+The matrix below shows what masonry paints are suitable for each surface.
+The matrix also details recommended drying times, paint thinners, number of coats and expected coverage.

 Cement Paint